 Legal claims after a traumatic brain injury frequently depend on the circumstances of the injury.
 Accidents involving a slip and fall, motor vehicle, assault, and other forms of direct impact may be filed under the umbrella of personal injury or premises liability.
 All cases are different.A medical malpractice suit may be filed for brain injuries that are disease-, toxin- or birth/labor-induced, and are suffered as a result of a physician, nurse, technician, hospital or other medical professional performing below reasonable standards of care.
 Contact a traumatic brain injury attorney for more guidance on how to proceed.

 Each state has a statute of limitations on filing a brain injury claim, which is a timeframe that does not begin until your injury is discovered — regardless of when it occurred.
-In Virginia, the statute of limitations is two years, meaning that you have two years from the time you discover your brain injury to file a lawsuit.
+For example, in Virginia, the statute of limitations is two years, meaning that you have two years from the time you discover your brain injury to file a lawsuit.
 Contact a traumatic brain injury lawyer to learn more.

 It absolutely is, although it’s a more common, mild form of TBI.
 Although concussion symptoms can be mild and disappear without treatment after a short time, severe concussions can lead to long-lasting damage that lingers for months or even years after the injury occurred.
 This damage may manifest in symptoms like dizziness, severe headaches and more.